QuantEcon/lecture-python-advanced.myst/_sources/dyn_stack.md

 To facilitate computation and interpretation, we formulate things in a context that allows us to apply dynamic programming for linear-quadratic models.

+Technically, our calculations are closely related to ones described [this lecture](https://python.quantecon.org/lagrangian_lqdp.html).

 From the beginning, we carry along a linear-quadratic model of duopoly in which firms face adjustment costs that make them want to forecast actions of other firms that influence future prices.